-Summer gives you dozens of natural chances to practise English if you know what to say.
+Summer hands you dozens of natural chances to practise English, as long as you know what to say.

-If you are students who want usable English quickly, this guide gives you a practical way to think about practical summer English before you book, travel or make plans with classmates.
+If you want usable English quickly, here’s a practical set of phrases to take with you before you book, travel or start making plans with classmates.

 Try: 'What are you doing after class?', 'Do you want to join us?', 'Shall we meet near the school?' and 'What time works for you?'
-These are simple phrases, but they create real social opportunities.
+They’re simple, but they open up real social opportunities.

-A lot of English progress comes from joining conversations instead of waiting for perfect grammar.
-These phrases help you start.
+A lot of English progress comes from joining the conversation instead of waiting for perfect grammar.
+These phrases help you get started.

 Use: 'Could I see the menu, please?', 'Can I have this without onions?', 'Could we have the bill, please?' and 'Do you take card?'

 Polite phrases matter.
-They make daily interactions smoother and help you sound more natural than direct translations from your first language.
+They make daily interactions smoother and help you sound more natural than a word-for-word translation from your own language.

-These are practical questions.
-They also teach you how English speakers use short, direct questions in real life.
+These are practical questions, and they also show you how English speakers use short, direct questions in everyday life.

-Choose five phrases per day and use them at least once.
-Do not try to memorise a huge list.
-The phrase you actually say becomes part of your active English.
+Pick five phrases a day and use each one at least once.
+Don’t try to memorise a huge list.
+The phrase you actually say out loud is the one that becomes part of your active English.

-Keep a small note on your phone and add phrases you hear from teachers, classmates and local staff.
+Keep a short note on your phone and add any phrases you hear from teachers, classmates and local staff.

 Want to practise English in real situations every day?
 Ask for a Malta course quotation.